-Mater Dei Latin Mass Parish offers Devotions to the Sacred Heart of Jesus on the First Fridays of each month starting at 6:30 PM, and all other Fridays at 7:00 PM.
+Mater Dei Latin Mass Parish offers Devotions to the Sacred Heart of Jesus on Fridays at 7:45 PM.
 These devotions consist of prayer and Eucharistic Adoration.
 Please click the button below for a PDF copy of the prayers offered during the Sacred Heart Devotions.

 More on the Devotion to the Sacred Heart of Jesus